Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8.3.1 It is a student’s responsibility to be aware of the published start time for the examinations.

-8.3.2 A student who arrives late but within 40 minutes (which includes 10 minutes perusal time) of the official commencement time must present themselves to an invigilator and will be permitted to complete their examination within the scheduled examination time period.
+8.3.2 Students who arrive late but within 40 minutes (which includes 10 minutes perusal time) of the official commencement time must present themselves to an invigilator and are permitted to complete their examination within the scheduled examination time period.
 The invigilator records details on an Incident Report that is provided to the Course Coordinator.

-8.3.3 If a student arrives more than 40 minutes after the official commencement time the student must report directly to Student Central.
+8.3.3 When a student arrives more than 40 minutes after the official commencement time they are not permitted to enter the examination venue or complete the examination.
+Any students arriving after this time must report directly to Student Central.

 8.4 Procedures during the examination